kittokin/makebakery/README.md

-# GNU Make and M4 Website Bakery
+# GNU Make and M4 Static Website Generator

-One of the first hacks that I was really proud of was this website-baking system I built in late 1999 with some venerable old Unix tools, [GNU Make](http://www.gnu.org/software/make/) and [GNU m4](http://www.gnu.org/software/m4/).
-The article [Using M4 to write HTML](http://web.archive.org/web/19980529230944/http://www.linuxgazette.com/issue22/using_m4.html) by Bob Hepple was my original inspiration, but I think I was able to surpass the utility of the examples given therein.
+One of the first hacks that I was really proud of was a static website generator that I built in late 1999 with some venerable old Unix tools, [GNU Make](http://www.gnu.org/software/make/) and [GNU m4](http://www.gnu.org/software/m4/).
+The article [Using M4 to write HTML](http://web.archive.org/web/19980529230944/http://www.linuxgazette.com/issue22/using_m4.html) by Bob Hepple was my original inspiration to build it that way.
+At that time I think I was able to surpass the utility of the examples given therein, and since then I've attempted to whittle this old hack down into a bunch of modular parts that one might use to build their own, or simply to learn about GNU Make.

 **You're currently viewing the 'master' branch of this repository.** I've tried to include here many interesting features and ideas for how this technique might be used, including the use of [Pandoc](http://johnmacfarlane.net/pandoc/) for markdown-format source files.
 I've tried to include a generous amount of internal documentation and comments as well, but it may yet be a lot to absorb at once.
 To more easily understand what's going on here, be sure to take a look at the 'simple' branch of the repository: http://github.com/datagrok/m4-bakery/tree/simple